arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 The first thing to start developing a machine learning project is to create a dataset for your model.
 This means, uploading data to your model from any of the Nicla Vision sensors.

-To upload data from your Nicla Vision; on the Machine Learning Tools platform, navigate to __Data Acquisition__.
+To upload data from your Nicla Vision on the Machine Learning Tools platform, navigate to __Data Acquisition__.

 ![Data Acquisition section](assets/ml-tools-upload.png)